Janjan798/MAT496/README.md

         -CHANGES MADE:
             - Added my own example at the bottom

-    Lesson 2():
+    Lesson 2(evaluators.ipynb):
         - Learnt how evaluators calculate metrics based on a run and an example.
-        - we can define evaluators directly in out code or else in langsmith UI
+        - We can define evaluators directly in out code or else in langsmith UI

         -CHANGES MADE:
             - Added my own example to test how the similarity score works when answer is half right.

-    Lesson 3():
+    Lesson 3(experiments.ipynb):
+        - Experiments- running application over a dataset and evaluating its performance
+        - Can be run locally in code
+        - Can be run over whole datasets, specific versions or splits.
+        - Can be run with other parameters repetitions,concurrent threads, metadata.

+        -CHANGES MADE:
+            - Tweaked it to run a split i had created called base split instead of runnning on inital dataset